benjaminguinaudeau/tidyweb/README.md

 ## How to use?

+First you need to start a Selenium server.

-I like to use the [dockeR](http://github.com/benjaminguinaudeau/dockeR) package to use a Selenium server running in a docker container, but this will work with any driver generated from RSelenium.
-This only work if docker is installed on your computer and the deamon running.
+I like to use the [dockeR](http://github.com/benjaminguinaudeau/dockeR) package to run a Selenium server in a docker container, but this will work with any driver generated from [RSelenium](https://github.com/ropensci/RSelenium).
+This only works if [Docker](https://www.docker.com/) is installed on your computer and the deamon is running.

 ``` r
 # remotes::install_github("benjaminguinaudeau/dockeR")